-Mr. Wheeler was appointed to GEO's Board of Directors effective February 1, 2010.
+Mr. Wheeler was appointed to GEO's board of directors effective February 1, 2010.
 Mr. Wheeler retired from Proskauer Rose LLP in January 2010, where he served as a member of the Corporate Department and a partner in the firm's Florida office for nearly 20 years.
 Mr. Wheeler has had extensive experience in real estate and corporate law, institutional lending, administrative law and industrial revenue bond financing.
 He has acted as counsel for developers, institutions and large property holders in connection with the purchase, sale, refinancing or operation of real estate properties.
 Mr. Wheeler is a graduate of Hamilton College and Cornell Law School and was a member of the managing Board of Editors of the Cornell Law Review.
-Active in professional, charitable and philanthropic matters and community affairs, Mr. Wheeler presently serves on the Board of Trustees of the Boca Raton Regional Hospital, the Boca Raton Regional Hospital Foundation and BRRH Corporation.
-He is also a member of the Board of Directors of the Florida Atlantic University Foundation.
+Active in professional, charitable and philanthropic matters and community affairs, Mr. Wheeler presently serves on the Board of Trustees of the Boca Raton Regional Hospital, BRRH Corporation and the Board of Directors of the Florida Atlantic University Foundation.
 He is a former member of the Board of Directors of Pine Crest Preparatory School and the Board of Directors of Ronald McDonald House Charities of South Florida.
 Mr. Wheeler also served as a member of the Grievance Committee for the Fifteenth Judicial Circuit of Florida.